xlladdins/xll/docs/Excel4MacrosA-D.md

 **DEREF**(**reference**)

-Reference    is the cell or cells from which you want to obtain a value.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is the cell or cells from which you want to obtain a value.
 If reference is the reference of a single cell, DEREF returns the value of that cell.
 If reference is the reference of a range of cells, DEREF returns the array of values in those cells.
 If reference refers to the active sheet, it must be an absolute reference.
 Relative references are converted to absolute references.

 **Remarks**